joagre/ratatoskr/ideas/r.md

 ### Map literal

-A map literal is represented as comma-separated sequence of key-values of any type (separated by a `:` character) enclosed within square brackets.
+A map literal is represented as comma-separated sequence of key-value pairs, where the key an value can be of any type and are separated by a `:` character.
+Thus sequence is enclosed within square brackets.

 ```
 ?a = ["foo" : 12, 3.14 : 981237198192378 ],